lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 const template = html`<div>${max(someNumber, 0)}</div>`;
 ```

-### Imperative DOM manipulation: update()
+### Imperative DOM access: update()

-In more advanced use cases, the directive may need to access the underlying DOM and imperatively read from or mutate it.
-This can be achieved by overriding the `update()` callback.
+In more advanced use cases, your directive may need to access the underlying DOM and imperatively read from or mutate it.
+You can achieve this by overriding the `update()` callback.

-The default implementation of `update()` simply calls and returns the value from `render()`.
-When you override `update()`, you can either call `render()`
+The `update()` callback receives two arguments:

-In addition to the render arguments, `update()` also receives a `part` argument with an API for directly managing the DOM associated with expressions.
+*   A `Part` object with an API for directly managing the DOM associated with the expression.
+*   An array containing the `render()` arguments.

+Your `update()` method should return something Lit can render, or the special value `noChange` if no re-rendering is required.
+The `update()` callback is quite flexible, but typical uses include:

+- Reading data from the DOM, and using it to generate a value to render.
+- Imperatively updating the DOM using the `element` or `parentNode` reference on the `Part` object.
+In this case, `update()` usually returns `noChange`, indicating that Lit doesn't need to take any further action to render the directive.

+#### Parts

 Each expression position has its own specific `Part` object:

 *   [`ChildPart`](/api/classes/_lit_html_.childpart.html) for expressions in HTML child position.
 *   [`AttributePart`](/api/classes/_lit_html_.attributepart.html) for expressions in HTML attribute value position.